 How to Keep Your Kids Safe at the Beach

-Learn to identify rip currents
+Learn to identify and react to rip currents

-Teach safe swimming practices
+Teach your kids and practice safe swimming practices

 Never swim alone.